pulp-bio/biogui/README.md

 - `sigInfo`: dictionary containing, for each signal, a sub-dictionary with:
   - `fs`: sampling rate (float)
   - `nCh`: number of channels (int)
-  - `signal_type`: dictionary with signal type information (required), must contain at least:
+  - `extras`: dictionary containing additional configurations, must contain at least:
     - `type`: signal type, either `"ultrasound"` or `"time-series"` (string)
 - `decodeFn`: function that decodes each packet of bytes read from the board into the specified signals.